aws/aws-fpga/hdk/docs/Virtual_JTAG_XVC.md

 **Q: What are some of the best practices I should be aware when working with Virtual JTAG?**

+If you are running Vivado on a remote machine trying to connect to Virtual JTAG - we recommend running the hw_server on the F1 instance - to ensure optimal performance between Vivado and the Virtual JTAG server.

 **Q: Can other instances running on the same F1 server access the Virtual JTAG of my instance?**